Please click on each section to expand further:

 - Usually, the use of worldwide comparable companies search is employed.

-- The use of the interquartile range is required and there is a methodology in ITL to perform this calculation.
+- The use of an interquartile range is required and there is a methodology in ITL to perform this calculation.
+The use of other types of ranges, such as maximum and minimum values, is not allowed.

 - SAT is allowed to use 'secret comparables'.

-- Advanced Pricing Agreements (APAs) are written agreements between a taxpayer and SAT to govern the appropriate transfer pricing method for a forward-looking period.
+- Advanced Pricing Agreements (APAs) is a written agreements between a taxpayer and SAT to govern the appropriate transfer pricing method for a forward-looking period.
+The option for a maquila to request an APA was eliminated, as a result, taxpayers that under such scheme may apply the Safe Harbor rule to comply with the transfer pricing regulations for their maquila transactions.